sterling5241/creality-wiki/docs/loadcells.md

 !!! tip

-    On the Ender 3 V3 a known weight of ~3 kg (around `3000` grams) was needed during testing, a lighter weight did not give a good calibration.
+    On the Ender 3 V3 a known weight of ~3 kg (around `3000` grams) was needed during testing, a lighter weight fails with the `Tare and Calibration readings are less than 1% different!` error, see [Calibration Errors](#calibration-errors).

     New spools of filament work well, a brand new spool is typically 1000 g of filament plus the spool itself, which is about 250 g for a bamboo plastic spool or about 175 g for a cardboard spool.
 Weigh whatever you use on a kitchen scale and enter the real weight.